-Well, look no further, we’ve compiled a list of the best Shopify stores in 2019 (well, possibly ever), to inspire small manufacturers, artisans, crafters, and makers!
+Well, look no further, we’ve compiled a list of the best Shopify stores in 2019 (well, possibly ever), to inspire small manufacturers.

 Be you someone who is looking to get inspired, looking for ideas on how to set up your own Shopify store, how to manage your Shopify inventory, or someone who is just looking to lighten their pocket with a unique product.
 This list will be sure to satisfy your needs.

 The stores we have chosen come in various sizes, but all are successful Shopify stores and have earned a place on this best Shopify stores list for different reasons.